dbutz/SchoolSite-Pro-Docs/dataManagement/organizingData.md

 ## Map_Docs Folder
-This folder contains all of the map documents (.mxd)  that you might create within ArcMap during the course of the year.
+This folder contains all of the map documents (.mxd)  that you might create within ArcGIS Pro during the course of the year.
 For further organizational purposes, you might consider creating subfolders for each individual map document which might contain the .mxd as well as supporting files that are created during analysis or specific mapping purposes within that map document.
 This possible sub-folder structure allows you to quickly remove or delete selected map documents that are no longer needed (by deleting the subfolder) including all of the supporting files associated with the map document.
 This is a good way to keep your map documents and any associated files organized.